lattejed/learnyouatezos.com/pages/chapter_00400.md

 ###Consensus Protocols in General

+There are also a number of other Proof of X protocols, but we won't go into them as they're not very widely used.

-It's worth pointing out blockchain protocols can vary widely in their operation, but they must share the following characteristics:
+It's worth pointing out that while blockchain protocols can vary widely in their operation, but they must share the following characteristics:

 1. Provide a single version of truth without a central authority
 2. De-incentivize bad actors, making attacks impractical
 3. Incentivize participation of good actors

+This last point may be overlooked.
+We not only have to thwart bad actors, we need to attract *good* actors to participate in our blockchain, otherwise there won't be anything to hack!

 [Satoshi's original email about BFT and PoW](https://www.mail-archive.com/cryptography@metzdowd.com/msg09997.html)